FAQs and Useful Tenant Information

 Can two people share one room?

-Generally, no - the rooms within the house are for single occupancy (even though the majority of the rooms have double beds!)
+Generally, no - the rooms within the house are for single occupancy (even though the majority of the rooms have double beds!).
+However, you can rent most of the studios and flats as a couple.

 What if I only want to rent one room and am not part of a group?